Steve Conway (singer)

-Steve Conway (born Walter James Groom; 24 October 1920 – 19 April 1952) was a British singer who rose to fame in the post-war era.
-Known for romantic ballads, he made dozens of recordings for EMI's Columbia label, appeared regularly on BBC Radio and toured the UK, before his career was interrupted by his early death, aged 31, resulting from a heart condition.
+Steve Conway (born Walter James Groom; 24 October 1920 – 19 April 1952) was a British singer who rose to fame in the 1940s, following the end of the Second World War.
+Known for romantic ballads, he made dozens of recordings for EMI's Columbia label, appeared regularly on BBC Radio and toured the UK, before his career was cut short by his early death, aged 31, resulting from a heart condition.
 He has been described as "Britain's first post-war male heart-throb, a masculine equivalent of Vera Lynn in his sincerity and clear diction."

 Early life

-Conway was born in Bethnal Green, then part of the Metropolitan Borough of Hackney in east London, in 1920, and named Walter James Groom; he was known as Jimmy to friends and relatives.
+Conway was born in Bethnal Green in east London, in 1920, and named Walter James Groom; he was known as Jimmy to friends and relatives.
 The eldest son of five children born to a labourer, Groom's family were poor, and their annual holiday was going hop picking in Kent every summer.
 The family experienced loss whilst Groom was still young: his twin brothers did not survive infancy, while his sister died at the age of five from meningitis.
 Groom himself suffered with rheumatic fever when he was five years old.

 Upon leaving school aged 14, Groom undertook poorly-paid manual work, initially making deliveries on a tricycle for an embroidery firm.
 He then worked at a shoe factory as a machinist, where his habit of singing on the shop floor made him unpopular with the foreman.
 Following an argument over this, Groom was sacked when he punched the foreman.
 Groom also worked as a porter at Billingsgate Fish Market.

 Whilst still a teenager, a turning point in Groom's life came when he met Lilian Butcher, a local East End girl who worked in a textile factory near where he was living.
 It has been said that Butcher "was the woman who inspired profound devotion in him and infused his singing with such romantic power."
 During World War II, Butcher worked in a munitions factory; however, when Groom attempted to enlist in the Royal Navy, he was declared unfit for service, owing to a heart condition which had developed from his earlier rheumatic fever, and damaged his coronary valves.
 He was not told to seek treatment, and continued working.